Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe

 “This was someone who was aggressive and belligerent.
 I have never seen someone who wants to be elevated to the highest court in the country behave in that manner.
 In stark contrast, the person who testified yesterday and demonstrated a balanced temperament was Dr. Ford,” Feinstein said.

-Klobuchar noted that Grassley had thanked Ford for her bravery but nevertheless failed to back any further investigation.
+Democratic Senator Amy Klobuchar noted that Republican committee Chairman Chuck Grassley had thanked Ford for her bravery but nevertheless failed to back any further investigation.

 “Where is the bravery in this room?”
 Klobuchar asked.